LudoBermejoES/foundryvtt-lights-hud-ate/README.md

 This is useful for fast configuration during the game, but is advisable to always use items with ATL changes on it.

-On the hud config of the token **if you are a GM**, you can see on the popout form a couple of buttons 'Call macro preset' and 'Call macro custom', they are a embedded version of the macro [token_vision_config.js](https://github.com/foundry-vtt-community/macros/blob/main/token/token_vision_config.js) and  the variant with about time [token_vision_config_about_time.js](https://github.com/foundry-vtt-community/macros/blob/main/module-specific/token_vision_config_about_time.js) for make the work of the gm more fast when forget to set some vision.
+On the hud config of the token **if you are a GM**, you can see on the popout form a couple of buttons '**[GM] Fast token configuration**' and '**[GM] Create custom ATE Effect**', they are a embedded version of the macro [token_vision_config.js](https://github.com/foundry-vtt-community/macros/blob/main/token/token_vision_config.js) for make the work of the gm more fast when forget to set some vision.

 I add two dialog panel one for put the preset one from the current supported system and one for put a custom preset, _no store of these custom is done_, if you want to store a custom lighting or vision it's advisable to create a item and apply [ATE](https://github.com/kandashi/Active-Token-Lighting) effects on it.